 To veiw more Missouri State Assessor Information, click HERE.

 Personal property assessment lists due to assessor's office; note statutory penalties if lists are returned late.

 Last day for assessor to send impact notices (increases in assessed valuation notices) to taxpayers.

 3rd Monday in July:

 Appeals to the Board of Equalization are due.
 Board of Equalization meets to hear valuation appeals by taxpayers.

 Appeals from the Board of Equalization may be made to the State Tax Commission.
 They must be made by Sept 30 or 30 days after the Board's decision, whichever is later.
 An appeal must be made to the Board, with an adverse ruling, before the State Tax Commission may hear the appeal.

-Tax rates must be set and certified to the county clerk by Sept 1 for all political subdivisons (taxing entities), expect the county levy, which must be set and cerified by September 20.
+Tax rates must be set and certified to the county clerk by Sept 1 for all political subdivisons (taxing entities), except the county levy, which must be set and certified by September 20.

 Tax bills are prepared and sent to taxpayers by the county collector.

 Taxpayers have until December 31 to pay current taxes, after they become delinquent and late fees accrue.